13alvone/speakQuery/README.md

 ## Quick Start

 1. Clone this repository.
+2. Every repository that will run scheduled inputs must provide at least one script inside `scheduled_input_scripts/`.
+See `scheduled_input_scripts/example_dataframe_job.py` for a minimal template.
-2. Run `bash setup.sh` to install dependencies and initialize databases.
+3. Run `bash setup.sh` to install dependencies and initialize databases.
-3. Copy `.env.example` to `input_repos/speakQuery/.env`, edit the values, then encrypt it:
+4. Copy `.env.example` to `input_repos/speakQuery/.env`, edit the values, then encrypt it:
    ```bash
    mkdir -p input_repos/speakQuery
    chmod 700 input_repos/speakQuery